mytechnotalent/MicroPython-micro-bit-Talking-BuildaBot/README.md

         # little friend to respond to us
         if response == 'teach':
             display.show(Image.SURPRISED)
-            say('Type the trigger word or words. then type a dash, then type a response.') response = input('BOT: Type Trigger Word/Words - Response: ') display.show(Image.HAPPY)
+            say('Type the trigger word or words. then type a dash, then type a response.', speed=SPEED) response = input('BOT: Type Trigger Word/Words - Response: ') display.show(Image.HAPPY)
             if response: